MTraveller/csgo-match-stats/readme.md

 # CS:GO Match Server Log Stats Viewer

+Check it out!
+I made this app with TypeScript, Vitejs, React, and Chakra-ui! 🚀

+I gotta admit, there might be a hiccup or two because I'm still getting the hang of Chakra-ui, reactQuery, hook-form, zustang, zod and most importantly - TypeScript.
+But hey, every mistake is a lesson learned, right? 😉

+The app is mobile responsive!
+So you can take it with you wherever you go. 📱

 To run on your machine:

+First install git if it doesn't exsist on your computer.

+Then in the terminal: git clone https://github.com/MTraveller/csgo-match-stats.git

 `npm i` && `npm run dev`, additional commands ->

 - `npm run build`: Builds into ./dist folder